midorikocak/BootstrapCake/README.md

-# Twitter Bootstrap 2.0 for CakePHP 2.x
+# Twitter Bootstrap 2.0 for CakePHP

+Version 1.0 for CakePHP 2.x

 Twitter Bootstrap is a sleek, intuitive and powerful front-end framework for faster and easier web-development.
 It comes accross with base HTML and CSS for typography, forms, buttons, tables, grids, navigation and more.